Slackadays/Hajime/README.md

 - 100% FLOSS with the LGPL license!
 - Easy installation (full installation wizard coming soon).
 - Multiple server support through multithreading.
-- Works on most Linux (and soon Windows and Mac) systems.
+- Works on most Linux (and soon ~~Windows~~ and Mac) systems.
+UPDATE: Initial support for Windows added.
 - Configure every setting exactly how you want it.
 - Many customizable log messages to see what exactly happened.
 - Help and support available in our Discord server.